 The Raiders Jacket

-This jacket has one of the more complicated—and controversial—histories of any item of gear.
+This jacket has one of the more complicated – and controversial – histories of any item of gear.
 It is one of the unique identifiers of “Indiana Jones.”
-The leather jacket was central to the concept Steven Spielberg and George Lucas formulated for their protagonist, and it is the one significant item of wardrobe that is wholly unique to Indy and not based on any preexisting pattern.
-As preproduction activities moved forward, it became clear that the jacket needed specific design features.
+The jacket was central to the concept Steven Spielberg and George Lucas formulated for their protagonist, and it is the one significant item of wardrobe that is wholly unique to Indy, i.e. it is not based on any existing pattern.
+As production moved forward, it became clear that the jacket needed specific design features.

 Enter Deborah Nadoolman.
-Deborah was chosen as the wardrobe designer for “Raiders of the Lost Ark” as she had previously worked with Spielberg on "1941", prior to which Spielberg had never used a costume designer.
-Nadoolman was his first, and Spielberg enjoyed the ideas she brought to the production process and the extra dimensions she might add to his characters.
+Deborah Nadoolman was chosen as the wardrobe designer for “Raiders of the Lost Ark” because of her work on "1941" with Steven Spielberg.
+Prior to "1941," Spielberg had never used a costume designer.
+Nadoolman was his first, and he enjoyed the ideas she brought to the production process and the dimension this function could add to his characters.

-Berman and Nathans had secured an exclusive contract to supply the entire wardrobe for Ford, his stand-ins and stunt doubles.
-Under this agreement, any and all work with wardrobe vendors and subcontractors was to be done through Berman and Nathans.
-While apparently it was not unusual for Berman and Nathans to ask for such a contract, it was not usual across the industry to see such a contract actually in place.
+An important point should be emphasized here; Berman and Nathan’s had secured an exclusive contract to supply the entire wardrobe for Ford, his stand-ins and stunt doubles.
+Under this agreement, any and all work with wardrobe vendors and subcontractors was to be done through Berman and Nathan’s.
+While apparently this was not unusual for Berman and Nathan's to ask for such a contract, it was not usual across the industry to see such a contract actually in place.
 Wardrobe departments generally have more latitude under which to operate and Nadoolman was operating accordingly.
-Under this more restrictive agreement, however, the work done directly with Wilson’s by Nadoolman was in violation of the terms of the contract and resulted in an unfavorable budget variance—the wardrobe budget being based upon the exclusive contract with Berman and Nathans.
-The situation came to the surface when Western Costumes refused to make finished jackets directly for Nadoolman, as they understood that they needed to work through Berman and Nathans.
-The work Western Costumes did in providing mock-ups, etc, was still appropriate under the agreement with Berman and Nathans, but under that agreement, the mock-up (as well as all wardrobe items made for or used in the production) became the property of Berman and Nathans.
-Berman and Nathans would then bill the production company for the work done by Western Costumes as their subcontractor.
-No such exclusivity agreement was ever signed for subsequent Indiana Jones productions.
+Under this more restrictive agreement, however, the work done directly with Wilson’s by Nadoolman was in violation of the terms of the contract and resulted in an unfavorable budget variance – the wardrobe budget being based upon the exclusive contract with Berman and Nathans.
+Apparently this situation came to light when Western Costumes refused to make finished jackets directly for Nadoolman, as they understood that they needed to work through Berman and Nathan's.
+The work Western Costumes did in providing mock-ups, etc, was still appropriate under the agreement with Berman and Nathans, but under that agreement, the mock-up (as well as all wardrobe items made for or used in the production) became the property of Berman and Nathans, and Berman and Nathan’s would bill the production company for the work done by Western Costumes as their subcontractor.
+No such exclusive agreement was ever signed for subsequent Indiana Jones productions.

-Upon arrival in the UK, Nadoolman and Kimball visited Berman and Nathans.
-Nadoolman considered the jacket to still be very much a work-in-progress.
-She assigned Kimball to meet directly with the Berman’s jacket person.
-Berman delegated Noel Howard to provide a jacket maker, and Peter Botwright was brought in.
-Botwright was presented to Kimball as somebody who worked for Berman, though he was in fact the owner/operator of Leather Concessionaires and had worked on many films through Berman’s before Raiders, having fitted Ford once before with an A2 for the production of “Hanover Street.”
+Upon their arrival in the UK, Nadoolman and Kimball visited Berman and Nathan’s.
+Nadoolman considered the jacket design to still be very much a work-in-progress.
+Nadoolman delegated to Kimball to meet directly with the Berman’s jacket person.
+Berman delegated to Noel Howard to provide somebody who could produce the needed jackets, and Peter Botwright was brought in.
+Peter was presented to Kimball as somebody who worked for Berman, though he was in fact the owner/operator of Leather Concessionaires and had worked on many films through Berman’s before Raiders, having fitted Ford once before for the production of “Hanover Street” with an A2.

-Botwright met with Howard and Kimball, and later Ford was brought in for fittings.
-However, Botwright never actually met with Nadoolman, just Kimball.
-Nobody on the production can recall Kimball being formally introduced and it seems Botwright assumed she was Nadoolman.
-Botwright's assumption was not a stretch.
-Generally, the wardrobe designer would not delegate a task this important to an assistant.
-Additionally, Nadoolman stated she does not remember ever meeting anybody named Peter Botwright.
-These subtle points bridge several differences in the recollections provided by Botwright and Nadoolman over the last several years.
-This also points out certain selective disconnects with the details on the part of Nadoolman.
-As will be illustrated with Anthony Powell (“Temple of Doom” and “Last Crusade”) and Bernie Pollack (“Kingdom of the Crystal Skull”) there are degrees of involvement that costume designers will actively take in the design process, and over time Spielberg gravitated towards designers who took a more active role as opposed to those who delegated.
+There is an important point here: Peter met with Noel and Kimball, and later Ford was brought in for fittings.
+Peter never actually met with Deborah, but did meet with her assistant, Kelly Kimball.
+Nobody recollects Kimball being formally introduced and it seems Peter understandably assumed her to be Nadoolman.
+Peter's assumption would not be a very big leap of faith, as it would generally not happen that the wardrobe designer would delegate something this important.
+Additionally, Deborah has stated she does not remember ever meeting anybody named Peter Botwright.
+These subtle points bridge several differences in the storylines provided by Peter and Deborah over the last several years.
+This also points out certain selective disconnections with the details on the part of Deborah Nadoolman.
+As will be illustrated with Anthony Powell (“Temple of Doom” and “Last Crusade”) and Bernie Pollack (“Kingdom of the Crystal Skull”) there are degrees of involvement that costume designers will actively take in the processes, and over time Steven Spielberg has gravitated towards designers who take more of an active role as opposed to those that will delegate.

 A total of 14 jackets were provided by Leather Concessionaires for “Raiders of the Lost Ark.”
 Some modifications were made to these jackets by the wardrobe staff during production, but it has been confirmed that no further jackets were ever requested or provided for “Raiders of the Lost Ark” by Leather Concessionaires beyond three separate orders placed prior to the commencement of shooting, as follows:

 Order #1.
-The original prototype jacket that became, what Nadoolman considered to be, the hero jacket.
+The original prototype jacket that became the hero jacket.

 Order #2.
 Ten additional jackets ordered immediately after the prototype was accepted.
-In the second order, it was reported there were “minor” variations between them and the hero jacket.
-None were exact duplicates of the hero jacket and the variations appeared in three areas that members of the wardrobe department could recall: the placement of the collar along the top of the storm flap, the size of the patch pockets and the configuration and design of the gussets.
+With respect to this second order, it was reported that there were “minor” variations between them and the hero jacket as well as variations between themselves.
+None were exact duplicates of the hero jacket and the deviations appeared in three areas that members of the wardrobe department could recall: the placement of the collar along the top of the storm flap, the size of the patch pockets, and the configuration and design of the gussets.
 The collar placement was the only area that reportedly gave fits to the script supervisor.
-There were even variations between the ten themselves, i.e. it was assumed in the rush to fill the order that several people may have worked on elements in slightly different ways.
+Again, there were even variations between the ten themselves, i.e. it was assumed in the rush to fill the order that several people may have worked on elements in slightly different ways.
 None were considered “mistakes,” just “differences.”

 Order #3.
-Three “spares” ordered after reviewing the script, and more specifically for the needs of the stunt crew.
-Because of the variations in Order #2, it was decided to ask for three additional jackets “made identical to the prototype” that would then be held aside for each of the three principal stunt doubles—Terry Leonard, Vic Armstrong and Martin Grace.
-As production began, this plan fell somewhat by the wayside, with only Grace wearing his jacket during the Elstree shooting.
-Leonard and Armstrong kept their jackets as souvenirs.
-Grace’s jacket from Elstree became the de facto “hero” jacket during the filming in Hawaii.
+Three “spares” ordered after reviewing the script, and more specifically the needs of the stunt crew.
+Because of the variations in Order #2, it was decided to ask for three additional jackets “made identical to the prototype” that would then be held aside for each of the three principal stunt doubles – Terry Leonard, Vic Armstrong and Martin Grace.
+As production began, this plan fell somewhat by the wayside, with only Martin Grace wearing his jacket during the Elstree shooting.
+Terry Leonard and Vic Armstrong kept their jackets as souvenirs.

 Modifications performed by the wardrobe staff on all jackets were as follows: